-Risks assessed to increase in the 2017 Annual Report
+Risks assessed to increase in our 2018 annual report

-The company’s longer term IT strategy means we increasingly rely on fewer consolidated critical applications, including industrial process control systems.
-As the number of digital exchanges of business transactions is increasing, the non-availability of IT systems, or unauthorized access can have a direct impact on our business processes, competitive position and reputation.
+The company’s longer-term IT strategy means we increasingly rely on fewer consolidated critical applications.
+With the number of digital exchanges of business transactions increasing, the non-availability of IT systems – or unauthorized access – could have a direct impact on our business processes, competitive position and reputation.

 - Focus on measures such as redundant design, back-up processes, virus protection, anti-spoofing, advanced forensic scanning and mission critical infrastructure support

 - Improve incident response and reporting by implementing a cyber Security Operations Center (SOC), providing improved coordination, monitoring and response to cybersecurity

 - Centrally monitor access control processes and identity and access enhancements

 - Roll-out of the new Information Management security standard for industrial control systems to all manufacturing locations